 23 Moreover I call God as witness against my soul, that to spare you I came no more to Corinth.
 24 Not that we have dominion over your faith, but are fellow workers for your joy; for by faith you stand.

-Paul returns to the charge against him that he was inconsistent in his dealing with the Corinthians.
-Here he gives an additional reason for his not coming when he said he would.
+Paul returned to the charge against him that he was inconsistent in his dealing with the Corinthians.
+Here he gave an additional reason for his not coming when he said he would.

-Paul returns to his reason for changing his itinerary.
-Previously he gave theological reasons for the change, and now he provides the situational reason.
+Paul returned to his reason for changing his itinerary.
+Previously he gave theological reasons for the change, and at this point he provided the situational reason.

 I call God as witness against my soul,